Seremban: Tourism

-Dubbed the fish pond, the name given to an area of open land in downtown Seremban area which has long been the synonym and subject of complaints of the city community has recently been given a new look.
+Seremban SquareDubbed the fish pond, the name given to an area of open land in downtown Seremban area which has long been the synonym and subject of complaints of the city community has recently been given a new look.
 No more is there a barren, neglected view which was claimed to be the breeding ground for mosquitoes in the heart of Seremban city centre.

 Recently, the Seremban Square (Malay: Dataran Seremban), which decorates the main entrance to the Seremban city, began to attract attention and has since turned into a tourist spot.
 In the Seremban Square area, the Malaysian flag is raised on a flagpole standing 100 ft high.

 The Seremban Municipal Councils hoped that the Seremban Square, which began its operation in May 2008, would be appreciated and used properly.
 It was hoped that it would continue to be used by all walks of life, not just for the present but would continue to be a valuable heritage for the future generation.